 Field Logs.
 Systems can automatically capture logs of users interacting with a visualization.
 Evaluators analyze these logs to draw usage statistics or single out interesting behaviors for detailed study.
 This kind of evaluation, especially when performed in web-based environments, has the advantage of providing a large number of observations for evaluation.
-Also, participants can work in their own settings while data is collected, thus providing a type of ecological validity.
+Also, participants can work in their own settings while data is collected, thus providing a good level of ecological validity.
 Two recent works used log-based evaluation.
-Mackinlay et al. [49] used computer logs to evaluate the visual effectiveness of a function inserted into Tableau to suggest users' predefined visual configurations for the data at hand.
-Viegas et al. [90] examined how their design decisions for ManyEyes were received after deployment.
+Mackinlay et al. [45] used computer logs to evaluate the visual effectiveness of a function inserted into Tableau to suggest users' predefined visual configurations for the data at hand.
+Viegas et al. [89] examined how their design decisions in ManyEyes have been received after deployment.